 Level of Technical Difficulty – What’s Easiest to Get Started With?

 Padel is played in doubles within an enclosed court, and its size is about 1/3 of a traditional tennis court.
-Compared to pickleball, it’s relatively easier to learn for any age group.
+Understanding and getting used to the glass walls is probably the biggest learning curve for players, regardless if you’ve played tennis or other racket sports before (squash being the exception).

 What Sport Is the Better Fitness Workout?